I Can Attest To The Uniqueness of Southern Living and The Beautiful Charity of Southerners

 I love it!
 The piece is titled The Motley South and I am proud to participate in one its Motley events every year: The Hogs For The Cause Barbecue Festival.
-You can support my 10th anniversary efforts to raise funds for families that have children suffering pediatric brain cancers.
-The Barbacoa Brotherhood welcomes you in as a donor, auction participant or connoisseur of our award winning ribs and pulled pork, pay us a visit and support The Cause, today!
+You can support my 11th anniversary efforts to raise funds for families that have children suffering pediatric brain cancers.
+The Barbacoa Brotherhood welcomes you in as a donor and patron!

 Our proudest achievement in all this effort is the assistance we provided with 9 other spectacular, generous Hog’s teams, is in bring the Hogs House to life.
 Our own little buddy, Jude, who had open heart surgery at Children’s Hospital, NOLA, stayed with his family at Hogs House during his recovery.

 ANYONE who has a child that needs a procedure at Children’s NOLA and needs a place to crash during this stressful time, can stay at Hogs House and the entire Barbacoa Brotherhood is honored and humbled to be able to provide this assistance.

 Hogs for the Cause has partnered with Children’s Hospital to provide on-campus housing to families who need it most, when they need it most.
 The Hogs House is a multi-million dollar project that offers these families a place to stay outside of the hospital where children are able to socialize with other kids, parents have a support system, and teams have ongoing opportunities to interact with these families.